SekibOmazic/because-tetris/README.md

 - Step 1: create a basic page with 2 canvas elements, one for the game and one to display game status.
 Register a mouse listener and render a cell based on mouse position
+- Step 2: draw all 7 pieces.
+Color of the active piece (mouse is over the piece) should be purple.
+In this case the color of the center cell should be green.

 ## Setup